BrianWill/pigeon/docs/go-pigeon-notes.md

 ## multi-return functions and multiple assignment

-A function in StaticPigeon may be declared to return multiple values.
+A function in GoPigeon may be declared to return multiple values.
 The values returned from such a function can only be received in an assignment statement with multiple targets:

 ```
 // zelda returns both an integer and a string